IRS Forms

 Can I file Form 3911 immediately if my bank does not show the deposit?

 No. For direct deposit cases, wait at least 5 days after the IRS issue date and confirm with your bank first.
-For paper checks, plan on about 4 weeks for domestic addresses or 9 weeks for foreign addresses, and some online check traces require 28 days after the issue date.
+For paper checks, the IRS requires at least 28 days from the issue date for domestic addresses, or about 9 weeks for foreign addresses, per IRS Where's My Refund guidance.

 Where do I fax or mail Form 3911?